Corporate Governance

 ≪Reference≫

-Note that targets and actual values for Company performance in fiscal 2024 used in the calculation of performance-linked remuneration in fiscal 2023 were as follows.
+Note that targets and actual values of company performance for fiscal 2024 used in the calculation of performancelinked remuneration in fiscal 2025 are as follows.

 2. Total amount of remuneration, etc., by category of executive, total amount by category of remuneration, etc., and number of officers who are recipients thereof